tektutor/openshift-0610oct-2025/Day2/README.md

 - Until version 3.12, Openshift support Docker Container Engine and runC container runtime by default
 - Due to security issues in Docker, Openshift dropped support for Docker and instead they started support Podman Container Engine with CRI-O container runtime
 - Starting from Openshift v4.x, Red Hat Openshift restricted the Operating System that can be installed in Master and Worker Nodes
+- Master Nodes
+  - only supported OS is RedHat Enterprise Linux Core OS (RHCOS)
+- Worker Nodes
+  - the OS choices are RHEL or RHCOS
+- Red Hat Openshift recommends using RHCOS in both master and worker nodes
 - supports User Management
 - supports Performance metrics out of the box
   - Prometheus & Grafana comes pre-integrated